-She was fortunate enough to start her career in the Folk City village music scene in New York City during the late 70's and throughout the 80's, gaining her chops by photographing East Coast music notables like The Roches, Laura Nyro, Shawn Colvin, Suzanne Vega, David Massengill, Frank Maya, Loudon Wainwright III, Lucy Kaplanski, Lili Anel, Ilene Weiss, Tom Paxton, John McCutcheon, Cathy Fink & Marcy Marxer, Anne Hills, Christine Lavin and countless others.
+She was fortunate enough to start her career in the Folk City village music scene in New York City during the late 70's and throughout the 80's, gaining her chops by photographing East Coast music notables like The Roches, Laura Nyro, Shawn Colvin, Suzanne Vega, Judy Collins, David Massengill, Frank Maya, Loudon Wainwright III, Lucy Kaplanski, Lili Anel, Ilene Weiss, Tom Paxton, John McCutcheon, Cathy Fink & Marcy Marxer, Anne Hills, Christine Lavin and countless others.
 West Coast record companies, Windham Hill, Olivia and Redwood started taking note, and eventually, she was lured to the beauty of the West Coast.
 Bi-Coastal at heart, she returned to NYC just before September 11, 2001, living for several years just 3 blocks from ground zero.
 She currently resides in The San Francisco Bay Area, and visits her family in Atlanta, GA, where she graduated from Cross Keys High School, and completed her Bachelor of Arts from The University of West Georgia.
-Of Greek decent, she grew up in the Greek town of Tarpon Springs, FL until age of 15, and it remains one of her favorite places on the planet.
+Of Greek descent, she grew up in the Greek town of Tarpon Springs, FL until age of 15, and it remains one of her favorite places on the planet.

 Young's photographs have appeared in national and international publications too numerous to mention, including Us Magazine, Oprah Magazine, The New York Times, The SF Chronicle, The Washington Post, People Magazine, Rolling Stone, Guitar Player, and The Utne Reader.
 Her clients, also, too numerous to mention, include Warner Brothers, Columbia, Motown, Windham Hill, Narada, Virgin, Rounder, Red House, and Blix Street Records; Harper Collins, Fawcett, Doubleday, and Henry Holt and Company Publishers; Hewlett Packard, Panasonic, Paula Dorf Cosmetics, Bodymasters, and The World Cup Catalogue.